Thoth-3 of Wands-Virtue

-The Texts of the Golden Dawn said it best:
+The Texts of the Golden Dawn may have said it best:

 “In Binah is a thick darkness which yet veileth the Divine Glory in which all colors are hidden, wherein mystery and depth and silence, and yet, it is the habitation of the Supernal Light.
 There the Supernal Triad complete.
 And the Sphere of its Operation is Shabbathi, or rest, and it giveth forms and similitudes unto chaotic matter and it ruleth the sphere of action of the planet Saturn.
 And Jehovah Elohim is the perfection of Creation and Life of the World to Come.
 And the Archangel is Tzaphqiel, the Prince of the Spiritual Strife against Evil and the name of the Angels is Arahim, the strong and mighty Ones who are also called the Order of Thrones."